Susi Singer: Late career

 Singer's friendship with Sheets, who was the director of the Scripps College's Arts Department from 1938 to 1954, allowed her to participate in a larger ceramics community.
 Located in Claremont, California, Scripps was a leader in ceramics during the 1940s and 1950s.
 In 1946, Singer received a grant from the college's Fine Arts Foundation for glaze work, which required that Singer produce multiple glaze sculptures for their art department.
 Her work was also exhibited in the 1947 Scripps Bi-Annual Exhibition, and its six succeeding exhibitions.
 Her sculptures were therefore shown alongside famous potters like Laura Andreson, Henry Varnum Poor (designer), Otto Natzler, and Gertrud Natzler.

-Singer also taught ceramics courses at Scripps during the 1940s, but suffered from declining health.
+Singer also taught ceramics courses at Scripps during the 1940s, but had declining health.
 The artist, who had been carried by her husband to an Austrian studio in her youth, struggled with the three flights of stairs required to enter her ceramics classroom.
-The malnutrition of her childhood, combined with bone disease, led to her being confined to a wheelchair by the end of the 1940s.
+The malnutrition of her childhood, combined with bone disease, led to her being reliant on a wheelchair by the end of the 1940s.

 Figural sculptures began to fade from popular ceramics at this time, and Singer struggled to maintain her authenticity and style while earning a livable income.
 She briefly created mold-made figures for a commercial firm, but ultimately returned to individual sculpture because the reproducibility of the work "diminished the spirit of her characters."
 In 1949, she created a small number of figurines representing refugees.
 This contrasted heavily with her previous work, which had avoided anxious themes in favor of elegant, whimsical pieces with a surreal serenity.

 In 1952, Singer participated in the Ninth Annual Ceramic Exhibition at Scripps College.
-The exhibition, themed “6000 Years of Art in Clay,” ran with a catalogue written by Los Angeles Times art critic Arthur H. Miller.
-Miller had previously described Singer's work as “miracles of imagination, observation, grace, humor, freedom and amazing craftsmanship” during a 1948 review.
+The exhibition, themed "6000 Years of Art in Clay," ran with a catalogue written by Los Angeles Times art critic Arthur H. Miller.
+Miller had previously described Singer's work as "miracles of imagination, observation, grace, humor, freedom and amazing craftsmanship" during a 1948 review.

 Singer's date of death is January 24, 1955.
-She passed away in Los Angeles, California.
+She died in Los Angeles, California.

 Artwork and legacy

 Singer's ceramics are known for their bright glazes and fantastic, refreshing qualities.
 Her content matter ranged from mythology to humor.
 The nostalgic undertones and deep serenity of Singer's work are often noted as contrasting with her challenging personal history and physical condition.
-Singer's pieces were usually signed with a mark of her full name, or her initials “SS” painted onto the bottom.
+Singer's pieces were usually signed with a mark of her full name, or her initials "SS" painted onto the bottom.

 Singer is often compared to Vally Wieselthier, a fellow Jewish Austrian ceramicist.
 The two artists attended the same educational institutions, and Weselthier's work for the Wiener Werkstätte was presented at the 1925 Paris exhibition in conjunction with Singer's work.
 Both women were forced to flee to the United States during World War II, and are often credited with bringing Austrian modernism to the American ceramics movement.
 However, although Singer's early work could be argued to coincide with Wieselthier's ceramics style, her later pieces are markedly different.